grzegorz-wolszczak/kafka-message-tool/README.md

  - Thanks to [controlfx](http://fxexperience.com/controlsfx/) for textfield with autocomplection and other cool controls

 **Why another Kafka Apache tool ?**
-This application is mainly designed for testers/developers who want to to quickly check/verify some kafka cluster properties (or send/receive few messages) without the need to use original console scripts provided with kafka after installation.
+This application is mainly designed for testers/developers who want to quickly check/verify some kafka cluster properties (or send/receive few messages) without the need to use original console scripts provided with kafka installation.
-Functionality is much more limited than original scripts in favour of simpilicity and usability
+Obviously functionality of KMT is much more limited than original scripts in favour of simplicity and usability
-The goal of creating this tool were:
+The goals of creating this tool were:
 - No dependency to zookeeper
   - User should not be forced to provide zookeeper ip and port to work with kafka.
   Only ip and port of kafka cluster should be enough.